 Frailty cheats

 Pork slithers and chives.

-The vicious cycle of weariness that sucks out our vitality and stops us taking a walk and planting a little patch of spinach can only be broken by an acceptance that everything may have to change; and that usually means initially we need help.
+The vicious cycle of weariness that sucks out our vitality, stops us taking a walk and planting a little patch of spinach can only be broken by an acceptance that everything may have to change; and that usually means initially we need help.
 Frailty syndrome prevents us from doing the very things that will halt the relentless march of this disease in its tracks.

+Frailty cheats